official-stockfish/Stockfish/Readme.txt

     License.

-  * src/, a subdirectory containing the full source code, including a Makefile that can be used to compile Glaurung on Unix-like systems.
-For further information about how to compile Glaurung yourself, read section 4 below.
+  * src/, a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
+For further information about how to compile Stockfish yourself, read section 4 below.

   * polyglot.ini, for using Stockfish with Fabien Letouzey's PolyGlot